mikecm1/empyr.com/terms.md

 14\.Defined Terms

-14\.1.**“**Advertiser**”** means company or brand contracting with Empyr to conduct campaigns to reach and engage consumers to drive purchases.
+14\.1.**“Advertiser**” means company or brand contracting with Empyr to conduct campaigns to reach and engage consumers to drive purchases.

-14\.2.**“**Affiliate**”** means any person or entity which controls, is controlled by or is under common control with the subject entity, due to ownership or control of more than fifty percent (50%) of the equity securities of the subject entity entitled to vote in the election of directors, or otherwise having the power to control the management and policies of the subject entity.
+14\.2.**“Affiliate**” means any person or entity which controls, is controlled by or is under common control with the subject entity, due to ownership or control of more than fifty percent (50%) of the equity securities of the subject entity entitled to vote in the election of directors, or otherwise having the power to control the management and policies of the subject entity.

-14\.3.**“**Campaign**”** means advertising, promotional, or marketing campaigns featuring Offers enabled by the Empyr Platform so as to allow consumers to link Offers to a registered payment card in order earn the reward as described in the Offer terms and conditions.
+14\.3.**“Campaign**” means advertising, promotional, or marketing campaigns featuring Offers enabled by the Empyr Platform so as to allow consumers to link Offers to a registered payment card in order earn the reward as described in the Offer terms and conditions.

-14\.4. **“**Empyr Platform**”** means the technology and platform (including software, servers, website(s), and associated user interface) through which Empyr and its Publisher performs the services described in the Agreement.
+14\.4. **“Empyr Platform**” means the technology and platform (including software, servers, website(s), and associated user interface) through which Empyr and its Publisher performs the services described in the Agreement.

 **14.5.“Financial Institutions” means those financial services institutions that have arrangements with Empyr or Publishers to facilitate the services described in the Agreement.**

-14\.6.**“**Marketing Fee**”** means the marketing fee as described in the IO.
+14\.6.**“Marketing Fee**” means the marketing fee as described in the IO.
 For clarity, the Marketing Fee is separate from the Offer advertised to the consumer.

-14\.7.**“**IO**”** means a mutually agreed insertion order or other written instrument that incorporates these Terms, under which Empyr will perform the services specified therein.
+14\.7.**“IO**” means a mutually agreed insertion order or other written instrument that incorporates these Terms, under which Empyr will perform the services specified therein.

-14\.8.**“**Offer**”** means an advertising, marketing, or promotional offer pursuant to which an Advertiser agrees to credit the Redemption Value to consumers who make an eligible Redemption with a linked payment card.
+14\.8.**“Offer**” means an advertising, marketing, or promotional offer pursuant to which an Advertiser agrees to credit the Redemption Value to consumers who make an eligible Redemption with a linked payment card.

-14\.9.**“**Offer Listing**”** means a web page, links, or other information about a CLO that the Advertiser makes available for presentation to consumers on the Empyr Platform.
+14\.9.**“Offer Listing**” means a web page, links, or other information about a CLO that the Advertiser makes available for presentation to consumers on the Empyr Platform.

-14\.10.**“**Party**”** refers to the Advertiser, Empyr, and Publisher and collectively (“Parties”).
+14\.10.**“Party**” refers to the Advertiser, Empyr, and Publisher and collectively (“Parties”).

-14\.11.**“**Payment Processor**”** means the company or companies authorized by a merchant to collect, process, or settle payment card transactions.
+14\.11.**“Payment Processor**” means the company or companies authorized by a merchant to collect, process, or settle payment card transactions.

-14\.12.**“**Redemption**”** (and variations thereof) means the act of consummating a purchase of goods or services as advertised in, and in accordance with the terms and conditions of the Offer.
+14\.12.**“Redemption**” (and variations thereof) means the act of consummating a purchase of goods or services as advertised in, and in accordance with the terms and conditions of the Offer.

-14\.13.**“**Redemption Matching**”** means the act of identifying Qualified Purchases by validating the occurrence of a Redemption by matching transaction data with the terms and conditions of the Offer as defined by the Advertiser in the IO.
+14\.13.**“Redemption Matching**” means the act of identifying Qualified Purchases by validating the occurrence of a Redemption by matching transaction data with the terms and conditions of the Offer as defined by the Advertiser in the IO.

-14\.14.**“**Redemption Value**”** means the value of the reward available to a consumer upon Redemption of an Offer.
+14\.14.**“Redemption Value**” means the value of the reward available to a consumer upon Redemption of an Offer.

-14\.15. **“**Settlement Funds**”** means cash funds collected from Advertiser to be credited to consumers’ accounts of validated Redemptions.
+14\.15. **“Settlement Funds**” means cash funds collected from Advertiser to be credited to consumers’ accounts of validated Redemptions.